pydanny/pydanny.github.com/posts2014/03-01-docs-in-python.rst

 =====================================
-Docstrings and Random Python Objects
+Docstrings and Various Python Objects
 =====================================

-:date: 2014-03-01 01:00
+:date: 2014-03-05 12:00
 :tags: python
 :category: python
-:slug: docstrings-and-random-python-objects
+:slug: docstrings-and-various-python-objects
-:status: draft

 Early in my journeys with Python I struggled with understanding the purpose and use of **lambda** functions.
 When I finally understood them I was disappointed by their lack of **docstrings**.
-So `I went back to standard functions`_.
+For that reason, and various other shortcomings, `I went back to standard functions`_.
+Also, for what it's worth, I've even spoken about how much `you shouldn't use lambdas`_.

 .. _`I went back to standard functions`: http://pydanny.blogspot.com/2007/07/lambdas-no-more.html
+.. _`you shouldn't use lambdas`: http://www.slideshare.net/pydanny/python-worst-practices/41

 Recently I was thinking about how everything in Python is an object.
 This includes lambdas.
-Since all Python objects have the `__doc__` special method, can we add custom docstrings to everything?
+Since all Python objects have the `__doc__` special (aka 'magic') attribute, can we add custom docstrings to everything?

-Using pytest_ and Python 2.7.x, let's find out!
+Using pytest_, Python 2.7.x, and lambdas, let's find out!

 .. _pytest: http://pydanny.com/pytest-no-boilerplate-testing.html